 Learn more about the CS Program:

-- Training: PIs and lab contacts working with CS are required to complete the Controlled Substances Training eCourse on UC Learning Center, with refresher training required every 4 years.
+- Training: All personnel working with CS, including PIs, are required to complete the Controlled Substances Training eCourse on UC Learning Center, with refresher training required every 4 years.

-Final approval of authorized personnel rests with the CS Program Manager, following verification of DEA-required information applicants provide on the Personnel Screening Data Sheet.
+Final approval of Authorized Personnel rests with the CS Program Manager, following verification of DEA-required information applicants provide on the Personnel Screening Data Sheet.
 Having access to CS is a privilege and can be revoked by the PI or EH&S.

 - Use CS exclusively for the purpose stated in CSUA.